johnridesabike/bikewalklife/posts/2020/09/myths-and-realities-of-pedestrian-infrastructure.md

 tags:
 - infrastructure
 - pedestrian
+excerpt: Joe Cortright, writing for City Observatory, has a great article about how “pedestrian” infrastructure is really car infrastructure.

 ---
 [Joe Cortright, writing for City Observatory, has a great article about how “pedestrian” infrastructure is really car infrastructure](https://cityobservatory.org/the-myth-of-pedestrian-infrastructure-in-a-world-of-cars/):